Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: : bases for PFL Benchmarks

 \paragraph{\vmark Cross-domain with non-IID $\sP_m(\vx, y)$.} A realistic personalized dataset should have the joint distribution $\sP_m(\vx, y)$ differ from client to client, not just $\sP_m(\vx)$ (\eg, domains~\cite{li2021fedbn}) or $\sP_m(y)$ (\ie, class labels~\cite{collins2021exploiting,fallah2020personalized,shamsian2021personalized}).
 Both the training data sizes and the class distributions should be skewed among clients to simulate realistic cases.

-\paragraph{\vmark Reliable evaluation.} We identify \emph{two challenges} for PFL evaluation on many clients where each with a small data size, which is common in practical cross-device setting~\cite{kairouz2019advances}.
-First, \emph{(1) the test sets should be sufficiently large} to avoid sensitivity to the randomness of data splits.
-Many previous works~\cite{li2021ditto,shamsian2021personalized,dinh2020personalized} split an even smaller test set for each client.
-Second, the small local data size can lead to an even more problematic evaluation for realistic non-IID PFL since the \emph{(2) training/test distributions might be mismatched}.
-For example, the FEMNIST dataset in LEAF benchmark~\cite{caldas2018leaf} on average only has $226$ images over $62$ classes for each writer; many classes only have $\leq1$ image.
-It is unfaithful to split each client into train/test sets due to mismatches on $\sP_m(y)$.
-Indeed, we found a large discrepancy $\frac{1}{M}\sum_m\|\sP^{train}_m(y)-\sP^{test}_m(y)\|_1=0.77$ even with a $50/50 \%$ split.
-See an illustration in the supplementary.

-To achieve these desired properties for PFL training and evaluation, we propose to transform a cross-domain dataset $\sD$ that each input is associated with a domain annotation, into clients' sets $\{(\sD^{train}_m, \sD^{test/val}_m)\}$ with the following procedures, as illustrated in~\autoref{fig:dataset}: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item Separate $\sD$ based on its domain annotations. \item For each domain, split the class-balanced test and validation sets which will later be shared with all clients from this domain.
+To achieve these desired properties for PFL training and evaluation, we propose to transform a cross-domain dataset $\sD$ that each input is associated with a domain annotation, into clients' sets $\{(\sD^{train}_m, \sD^{test/val}_m)\}$ with the following procedures, as illustrated in~\cref{fig:dataset}: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item Separate $\sD$ based on its domain annotations. \item For each domain, split the class-balanced test and validation sets which will later be shared with all clients from this domain.
 Take the rest as the training set. \item For the training set per domain, create a class-heterogeneous partition, \eg, by the commonly used Dirichlet sampling~\cite{hsu2019measuring} for $M'$ clients.
-Each client's images are class-non-IID and from a single domain. \item For each client $m$, record the class distributions $\sP_m(y)$ of its training set. \item For each client in each domain, assign the whole test set of the same domain as $\sD^{test/val}_m$.
+Each client's images are class-non-IID and from a single domain.

+\item For each client $m$, record the class distributions $\sP_m(y)$ of its training set. \item For each client in each domain, assign the whole test set of the same domain as $\sD^{test/val}_m$.